 A seemingly simple wine tasting experience transforms into an afternoon full of adventure: picnic, hike, bike, rock climb, or enjoy the wildlife.

-Planted in 2007, Wilridge Vineyard is a rare organic and Demeter certified biodynamic vineyard, perhaps the cleanest in Washington.
-23 varieties are planted in the unique loess soil composed mostly of windblown volcanic ash over volcanic rock brought by ancient eruptions at Goat Rocks.
-In the shadow of the Cascade Range the vineyard sits at about 1600 ft elevation giving the vineyard cool nights to help the grapes develop lovely fruit.
+Planted in 2007, Wilridge Vineyard is a rare Organic and Demeter certified Biodynamic vineyard -- the "greenest winery in Washington."
+Twenty-three varieties of grapes are planted in the unique loess soil composed mostly of windblown volcanic ash over volcanic rock brought by ancient eruptions from local volcanoes.
+In the shadow of the Cascade Range the vineyard sits at about 1500 ft elevation -- providing long sunny days and cool nights to help the grapes develop lovely fruit.

 Experience the Vineyard

 With over 80 acres of vineyards, orchards and sageland bluffs to explore, a seemingly simple wine tasting experience transforms into an afternoon full of adventure.
-Your visit can include wine tasting, picnicing, hiking, biking, rock climbing, wildlife viewing or relaxing on the lawn.
+Your visit can include wine and spirits tasting, picnicing, hiking, biking, rock climbing, wildlife viewing and relaxing on the lawn.

 Pack a picnic lunch, choose your favorite WA wine from our wide selection and spend the afternoon relaxing under the sun.
-The porch on our 1900's farmhouse tasting room provides picnic tables with amazing views of the Yakima Valley and Wilridge Vineyard.
+The porch on our 1900's farmhouse tasting room provides picnic tables with amazing views of the Upper Valley, Cowiche Canyon and Wilridge Vineyard.
 Picnic tables are available on a first come, first serve basis.
-But can always bring along a blanket and camp out on the lawn in the shade of the vines and fruit trees.
+But you can always bring along a blanket and camp out on the lawn in the shade of the vines and fruit trees.

-The Cowiche Canyon Nature Preserve trail and mountain biking area is a few steps from The Tasting Room Yakima's back door.
-The 1/2 mile trail through Wilridge Vineyard down to the canyon floor is surrounded by century old sagebrush, wildlife and beautiful Andesite and Basalt rock formations.
-Once a railroad line, Cowiche Canyon is now a 2.9 mile unpaved trail, framed with basalt and andesite rock as it winds to make 9 crossings of the creek.
+The Cowiche Canyon Nature Preserve hiking and mountain biking trail system is a few steps from the Wilridge Vineyard tasting room.
+The one mile trail through Wilridge Vineyard down to the canyon floor is surrounded by century old sagebrush, wildlife and beautiful Andesite and Basalt rock formations.
+Once a railroad line, Cowiche Canyon is now a 2.9 mile unpaved trail that winds along the creek and makes nine crossings.
 Several hundred species of trees, shrubs, wildflowers, birds and other wildlife flourish in the area.
-Bring along your walking shoes, water bottle, and camera and we'll point you in the right direction.
+Bring along your walking shoes, water bottle, and camera and we'll point you in the right direction (hint: head over the saddle behind the Nebbiolo and Sagrantino vines).
 In 2013, the trail system in the Preserve was expanded onto Cowiche Mountain at Snow Mountain ranch, more that doubling the trail system.

 Rock Wrens and Canyon Wrens are also vocal along the trail at this time of year.
 Frequently, they will be high on the walls or on the rim.
 Turkey Vultures and Ravens cruise by if one remembers to look up.
 Common Nighthawks were seen this year and every year brings Swallows...both Violet-green and Cliff nest heavily there.